tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

 ## Getting the Server Ready

 The R220 had a single 120GB SSD and 16GB of DDR3 RAM when I first unracked it, so I decided to throw in an additional 1TB to start, as I knew we'd need more space than that.
 The plan was to use a Logical Volume Manager (LVM) to allow me to add more space down the road for the Perforce database and depot(s).
 Best practice is to keep the database on a separate drive than the depot(s).
 In my case, the database partition (P4ROOT) would exist 120GB SSD logical volume and the depot(s) would sit on the 1TB SSD logical volume.

-For the server install, I left the 1TB drive untouched and just created a boot, swap, and / partition using about 30GB of the 120GB that were present.
+For the server install, I wasn't able to set up an LVM on my in the installer while keeping /boot/efi/ and /boot/ outside in their own partitions.
+Because of this, I installed Ubuntu Server 24.04 normally with the goal of setting up the LVM and migrating my SWAP and root partitions later.
+I left my 1TB SSD untouched as there wasn't a need to install anything on it in the beginning.
 After Ubuntu was installed, I proceeded to set up the LVMs.

 - - -